mark-s/QnapBackupDecryptor/README.md

 - Linux
 `QnapBackupDecryptor -e ./Files/Enc -d ./Files/Enc --verbose --overwrite`

-**Decrypt a Folder and delete and successfully decrypted source files**
+**Decrypt a Folder and delete successfully decrypted source files**

 WARNING: This will delete the Encrypted files if they are successfully decrypted.
 Ensure you have backups as the files will not be recoverable!